ConstantRobotics-Ltd/ObjectDetector/README.md

 ## Serialize object detector params

 **ObjectDetectorParams** class provides method **encode(...)** to serialize object detector params (fields of ObjectDetectorParams class, see Table 5).
-Serialization of object detector params necessary in case when you need to send video source params via communication channels.
+Serialization of object detector params necessary in case when you need to send params via communication channels.
 Method provides options to exclude particular parameters from serialization.
 To do this method inserts binary mask (3 bytes) where each bit represents particular parameter and **decode(...)** method recognizes it.
+Method doesn't encode initString.
 Method declaration:

 ```cpp
 void encode(uint8_t* data, int& size, ObjectDetectorParamsMask* mask = nullptr);